EmiyaNing/3D-YOLO/readme.md

 1. Fix some basic bug for train.py
 2. Fix some bug for config.py
 3. Debug for Dataloader.py
+4. Now the train.py can run

 ### Todo list
-1. Change the label's load function for kitti_dataset.py function
+1. Fix the loss explosure bug
-2. Change the build_yolo_target function for kitti_bev_utils
+2. Checkout the yolo3d_head's output result
-3. Still debug for train.py
+3. Checkout the loss compute function for models
-4. Still optimize for evaluate function
+4. Optimize the eval function
-5.